Arman2409/social-app-api/README.md

 - DATABASE_URL: Your PostgreSQL Database url
 - JWT_SECRET: Your Jwt secret

-5. After you have functional PostgreSQL database's URL in your .env file you can run this commands to set the database
+5. After you have functional PostgreSQL database's URL in your .env file you can run this commands to set up the database
 ```bash
   npx prisma generate
   npx prisma migrate dev